Archive for the ‘Uncategorized’ Category

-PS — if you click through my link you don’t just have to buy the book I’m recommending, as long as you’re buying through my link I will get some commission on whatever it is you buy even if you end up buying a sweater or a cake mixer.
-All I ask is that you get to the Amazon site by clicking my link and then buy whatever you like.
+PS — if you click through my link you don’t have to buy the book I’m recommending.
+As long as you’re buying through my link, I will get some commission on whatever you buy ( but only on that visit) even if you instead buy a sweater or a cake mixer.
+All I ask is that you go to Amazon by clicking my link and then buy whatever you like.

 Thank you so much for reading this and I look forward to hearing from you!

 Many years ago I wrote about “The Walking Dead” On this very blog.

 I had a lovely image from the cover of the first comic, and all this was before the thing was turned into a television show.

 When the TV show started I had hopes for it.
 I dutifully sat through the first episode, and then went on to never watch it again.
 Ever.